AyushBhandariNITK/FlowAnalysis/README.md

 ---

 This explains both the advantages of using the in-memory approach for high performance and memory efficiency, as well as the trade-off of potential data loss in case of a service restart.

+## **Second Approach: Persistent Storage with PVC**

+In this approach, instead of using in-memory data storage, we store the data persistently using Persistent Volume Claims (PVC).
+This ensures durability across service restarts and better long-term data retention.

+### **Storage Options**

+We have considered three storage options:

+1. **Redis with TTL**: Redis is an in-memory data store with time-to-live (TTL) support, making it ideal for short-lived data.
+   - **Disadvantages**: While Redis offers fast read/write access, it is not ideal for counting scenarios that involve high throughput and heavy write operations.
+Its performance can degrade with large datasets or high write operations.
+Additionally, managing TTL for counts becomes complex, and its persistence layer is not as straightforward as with SQL databases.

+2. **SQL (PostgreSQL)**: PostgreSQL is an ACID-compliant relational database that can handle heavy write operations and structured data storage.
+   - **Advantages**: PostgreSQL is suitable for storing request counts as it ensures data integrity and can handle heavy writes efficiently.
+It is ideal for systems requiring frequent updates and high consistency.
+With optimized schema design, PostgreSQL offers scalability for counting and indexing operations.
+   - **Disadvantages**: Under extremely high write loads, SQL databases can face performance bottlenecks if not properly optimized.
+However, since we are not using batch processing and request counts are relatively small, PostgreSQL is an excellent choice for persistence.

+3. **NoSQL (MongoDB)**: NoSQL databases offer flexibility and scalability but are generally not ideal for counting use cases.
+   - **Disadvantages**: NoSQL databases lack built-in support for atomic operations like counting and aggregation, making them less efficient for our scenario.
+SQL or Redis would be better suited for efficient and precise counting operations.

+---

+## **Decision to Proceed with SQL Approach**

+After evaluating the storage options, we proceeded with the **SQL (PostgreSQL)** approach.
+PostgreSQL’s capability to handle heavy write operations and structured data storage makes it a suitable choice for managing request counts and providing durability across service restarts.

+---

+## **Extensions Implemented**

+### **Extension 1: Changing GET Request to POST**

+The original approach used a `GET` request to accept new data entries.
+For better handling of larger payloads and to adhere to RESTful principles, the request method was changed to **POST**.
+This modification enables more efficient data handling, especially with a large number of incoming requests.

+---

+### **Extension 3: Data Dump to Kafka**

+Initially, data was dumped into a log file.
+However, to enhance scalability and integrate with a more event-driven architecture, we transitioned to **Kafka** for the data dump.
+Kafka offers a distributed, fault-tolerant, high-throughput messaging system that processes real-time data streams more efficiently than writing to a log file.

+This change enables better integration with other services, improved system monitoring, and enhanced scalability for future needs.

+---

+This updated approach combines persistent storage with PostgreSQL and introduces Kafka for better event streaming, making the system more scalable and efficient for handling large volumes of data.

+## **Extension 2: Horizontal Scaling with Load Balancer**

+To scale the service horizontally and handle increased traffic, we can deploy multiple instances of the service and use a **load balancer** to distribute incoming requests efficiently.

+### **Solution:**
+1. **Load Balancer (Nginx)**:
+   - Nginx can be used to distribute incoming traffic evenly across two or more instances of the service.
+   - This ensures that the service can handle more traffic by load balancing requests between multiple service instances.

+2. **Data Consistency**:
+   - All service instances will be polling from the same PostgreSQL database, ensuring that the count values remain consistent across instances.

+3. **Kafka Message Duplication**:
+   - Since the service sends a message once every minute, even if multiple instances send the same message due to the scheduler, the consumer will only process one message for that time window.
+   - By handling Kafka message duplication at the consumer side, we ensure that only one message is processed, regardless of how many instances send the same data.

+This solution enables horizontal scaling of the service with a load balancer while maintaining consistent data and preventing Kafka message duplication.

+---